learosema/a11y-learnings/accessible-ux-design/a11y-inclusive-design/seven-principles-of-universal-design.md

 - 3d.
 Arrange information consistent with its importance.
 - 3e.
 Provide effective prompting and feedback during and after task completion.

+### Good examples on the web

+- news site includes a simplified summary
+- form validation that provides clear success confirmation messages and clear error messages.
+Ensure screenreader users get full benefit of the messages
+- structured content with headings that clearly mark the important sections of the content
+- Ads are clearly marked as such and are placed out of the main flow.

 ## Principle Four: Perceptible Information

 The design communicates necessary information effectively to the user, regardless of ambient conditions or the user's sensory abilities.